dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 	fmt.Println(intsToString([]int{1, 2, 3})) // "[1, 2, 3]"
 }
 ```
-When appending the UTF-8 encoding of an arbitrary rune to a `bytes.Buffer,` it’s best to use `bytes.Buffer`’s `WriteRune` method, but `WriteByte` is fine for ASCII characters such as `'['` and `']'`.
+When appending the UTF-8 encoding of an arbitrary rune to a `bytes.Buffer,` it's best to use `bytes.Buffer`'s `WriteRune` method, but `WriteByte` is fine for ASCII characters such as `'['` and `']'`.

-The `bytes.Buffer` type is extremely versatile, and when we discuss interfaces in Chapter 7, we’ll see how it may be used as a replacement for a file whenever an I/O function requires a sink for bytes (`io.Writer`) as `Fprintf` does above, or a source of bytes (`io.Reader`).
+The `bytes.Buffer` type is extremely versatile, and when we discuss interfaces in Chapter 7, we'll see how it may be used as a replacement for a file whenever an I/O function requires a sink for bytes (`io.Writer`) as `Fprintf` does above, or a source of bytes (`io.Reader`).

 #### Exercises
 - **Exercise 3.10**: Write a non-recursive version of `comma`, using `bytes.Buffer` instead of string concatenation.